-The curriculum is carefully designed to provide a balance of transplant and nontransplant clinical, didactic and investigative experience, and to prepare you for a career in academic hepatology.
-The majority of graduates are currently employed at academic medical centers.
+The curriculum is carefully designed to provide a balance of transplant and nontransplant clinical, didactic, and investigative experience, and to prepare you for a career in academic hepatology.
+Most graduates are currently employed at academic medical centers.

-The primary objective is to train superior physicians in the pathophysiological mechanisms, clinical manifestations and management of liver disease.
-The usual duration of this fellowship is one year, but it may be extended an additional year if funding is available.
+The primary objective is to train superior physicians in the pathophysiological mechanisms, clinical manifestations, and management of liver disease.
+The usual duration of this fellowship is one year, but it may be extended for additional research experiences if funding is available.